NyW8/nyw8.github.io/_posts/2019-12-31-list-of-classes-and-descriptions.markdown

 Looks at the design and implemenation of various efficient data structures and abstract types.
 Dives into amortized complexity, hashing, red-black trees, disjoint sets, and dynamic tables.

+### CSCC01: Introduction to Software Engineering
+[Link to course][cscc01]

+Carefully and completely studies the practices used in software engineering.
+This includes hands-on practice using Agile techniques, code reviews, and software architecture.

+### CSCC10: Human-Computer Interaction
+[Link to course][cscc10]

+Emphasizes methodologies of designing and prototyping user interfaces.
+Includes a group project for researching and evaluating the created app's UI over many stages of testing.

 ### CSCC24: Principles of Programming Languages
 [Link to course][cscc24]

 Studies functional programming (e.g. Haskell) to demonstrate definition and analysis in various languages.

+### CSC336: Numerical Methods
+[Link to course][csc336]

+Examines numerical methods in computing and algorithm implementation to solve problems with numerical solutions.
+Gives an understanding of small error causes in computation, non-linear equations, and accuracy in solutions.

+### CSCC43: Introduction to Databases
+[Link to course][cscc43]

+Introduces relational algebra, normal forms, and database design.
+Teaches SQL concepts through abstraction before writing queries and highlights how integrity constraints can be efficiently used.

+### CSCC73: Algorithm Design and Analysis
+[Link to course][cscc73]

+An in-depth comprehensive dive into techniques for designing and analysing algorithms.
+Topics covered include divide-and-conquer, dynamic programming (DP), and linear programming.

+### CSCC69: Operating Systems
+[Link to course][cscc69]

+An extremely hands-on course that builds up the mini operating system, Pintos.
+Consists of 4 increasingly difficult projects that cover bootstrapping, multithreading, virtual memory, and filesystems respectively.

+### CSC410: Software Testing and Verification
+[Link to course][csc410]

+Jumps between coding languages and methods to prove algorithm correctness, formal specification, validation, and code analysis.

+### CSCD18: Computer Graphics
+[Link to course][cscd18]

+Details how computer-generated images and videos are created while focusing on ray-tracing, path-tracing, illumination, object manipulation, cameras, and lenses.
+Builds the ability to create a fully working 3D rendering engine.

 ### CSCD84: Artificial Intelligence
 [Link to course][cscd84]